mohammadreza-zr/react-light-tour/Readme.md

 - `nextText`: (Optional) Text for the next button.
 - `previewText`: (Optional) Text for the preview button.
 - `doneText`: (Optional) Text for the done button.
+- `bodyScrollDisable`: (Optional) body scrolling while tour is run.
+- `scrollLogicalPosition`: (Optional) scroll to center is default.

 # Screenshots